ethanmoffat/EndlessClient/README.md

 You will need to install the [XNA Game Framework](http://www.microsoft.com/en-us/download/details.aspx?id=20914) and the [.NET framework 4.0](http://www.microsoft.com/en-us/download/details.aspx?id=17718) (if you don't have .NET installed already).

 Gameplay is pretty simple since you can't do much yet.
 Walking is done with the arrow keys.
 Attacking is done by holding left or right CTRL key.
 Mouse is used for interacting with items that drop on the map (single-click to pick up).
 You can click+drag items around the inventory as well.
+Double-click inventory items to equip them, or open the "Paperdoll" and drag+drop between the inventory and the active equipment.
+You can right-click other players to get a menu of interactive options for that player too.

 I encourage everyone to try and break things and file bug reports (see project "Issues").
 The more testing the better!